danwood/SwiftUICoreImage/README.md

 Instead of creating a SwiftUI `Image` using a [built-in initializer](https://developer.apple.com/documentation/swiftui/image) from a resource name or other image type (`CGImage`, `NSImage`, `UIImage`), this code provides a new initializer to create an `Image` from a `CIImage`.
 When SwiftUI needs to render the image, the Core Image is rendered to the screen.

-So instead, we create a CIImage using one of the [built-in initializers](https://developer.apple.com/documentation/coreimage/ciimage) or the convenience methods included here to create from a resource name or another image type.
+Your typical approach, then, will be to create an `Image`, passing in a `CIImage` created using one of the [built-in initializers](https://developer.apple.com/documentation/coreimage/ciimage) or the convenience methods included here to create from a resource name or another image type.

 Then, just chain modifiers to that `CIImage` to indicate what to modify.